Dang-h/BigData/Hbase/Hbase.md

 - is_enabled
   However, it verifies whether a table is enabled or not.

-- describe
-  It shows the description of a table.
+- describe：It shows the description of a table.
   ```
   hbase(main):005:0> desc 'student'
   Table student is ENABLED